salvogiangri/UN1CA/docs/guide/bootloader.md

   <img loading="lazy" src="/assets/images/bl-unlock.png" width="30%"/>
 </p>

-Unlocking your bootloader is a fundamental step when customizing your device, as this allows you to flash and install unofficial images in it.
+Unlocking your bootloader is a fundamental step when customizing your device, as it allows you to flash and install unofficial images in it.
 Please note this procedure **will completely wipe your data**, so make a backup before proceeding.
-To check if your bootloader is already unlocked, boot your device in Download mode with its key combo and check the OEM Lock status.
+To check if the bootloader is already unlocked, boot your device in Download mode with its key combo and check the OEM Lock status.

-Possible OEM Lock values are the following:
+The possible OEM Lock values are the following:
 - **ON (L)**: fully locked.
 - **ON (U)**: bootloader locked, OEM unlocking enabled.
 - **OFF (U)**: fully unlocked.